-A while back, I wrote How To Be A Man with considerable help from my pal, the WSJs John Carney.
+A while back, I wrote How To Be A Man with considerable help from my pal, John Carney.
 It was a fresh and thoughtful look at what it means to be a man today.
 Unfortunately, all I have to do is look around me to see that it’s time for a refresher.
 And because good advice never goes out of style, here are 99 rules to live by:

 1. Measure yourself only against your previous self.